pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/customtimeouts.md

 {{< /chooser >}}

 {{% notes "warning" %}}
-The `customTimeouts` resource options has no effect on component resources.
-If applied to a component resource, it will be ignored.
+The `customTimeouts` resource option does not apply to component resources, and will not have the intended effect.
 {{% /notes %}}